18F/join.tts.gsa.gov/pages/positions/18F-executive-director.md

 - Uses effective business practices including balanced measures of results and values; invests in each employee; emphasizes empowerment and two-way communication.
 - Takes a leadership role in advocating for and advancing the priorities of TTS/GSA.
 - Serves as a role model for leadership by encouraging teamwork and a collaborative approach.
-- Notifies Agency officials in a timely manner of all significant actions and developments, including but not limited to those related to regulatory matters, legislative matters, budget matters, reports, initiatives, and events and ensures subordinate managers do the same.
+- Timely notifies Agency officials of all significant actions and developments, including but not limited to those related to regulatory matters, legislative matters, budget matters, reports, initiatives, and events and ensures subordinate managers do the same.
 - Directly manages 18F’s Division Directors, providing them with leadership and mentoring.
 Fosters the development of a world-class workforce and facilitates cooperation and teamwork.
 - Responsible for furthering diversity within 18F, ensuring equal opportunity in recruitment, selection, training, awards, and assignments.
 - Provides oversight on policy development, program budgets, brand management, communication plans, and implementation of operating procedures, practices, and management controls.
-- Ensures that subordinate managers recognize the importance of their diversity enhancement responsibilities and apply principles that create an inclusive and diverse workforce.
+- Ensures that supporting managers recognize the importance of their diversity enhancement responsibilities and apply principles that create an inclusive and diverse workforce.
-- Provides reasonable accommodations required to best utilize qualified people with disabilities.
+- Provides reasonable accommodations needed to best utilize qualified people with disabilities.
 Provides leadership and oversight associated with managing programs and resources, conducting analyses, providing advice, making recommendations, developing policies, and issuing guidance related to 18F activities.

 {% if page.state != 'upcoming' %}